hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 title: Test Contract with clarinet-sdk
 ---

-The [Clarinet JS SDK](https://www.npmjs.com/package/@hirosystems/clarinet-sdk) allows to write unit tests for your Clarity smart contract.
+The [Clarinet SDK](https://www.npmjs.com/package/@hirosystems/clarinet-sdk) allows to write unit tests for your Clarity smart contract.
 You can theoritically use any JavaScript test framework, but the SDK supports [Vitest](https://vitest.dev/) out of the box.

 > Make sure you are using the latest version of Clarinet to follow this guide.
 See the [getting started](../getting-started.md) guide to know more.

 > Take a look at the [API reference guide](../feature-guides/clarinet-js-sdk.md) for more information about the methods and elements of the clarinet-sdk.

-*Topics covered in this guide*:
+_Topics covered in this guide_:

 - [Requirements](#requirements)
 - [Set up the Clarity contract and unit tests](#set-up-the-clarity-contract-and-unit-tests)